 The Costs of Innovation-Speak

-There is a difference between true innovation - the introduction of profit-generating technologies or products - and innovation-speak, which is a breathless dialect of word salad that trumpets the importance of innovation while turning that term into an overused buzzword.
-In this talk we’ll describe why innovation-speak can be harmful: it’s dishonest, it’s distracting, and it actively devalues the work of most humans who keep our society running.
-And we’ll describe how leaders can adopt other ways of talking and thinking that balances innovation with other essential values.
+Actual innovation is the introduction of profit-generating technologies or products, and it’s often a good thing: just think about antibiotics or electric vehicles.
+But innovation-speak is a sales pitch, mostly empty jargon that degrades actual innovation by turning that term into an overused buzzword.
+In this talk I’ll describe the harms of innovation-speak: it’s dishonest, it’s distracting, and it actively devalues the work of most humans who keep our society running.
+And I’ll illustrate how leaders can adopt other ways of talking and thinking that balances innovation with other essential values.

 Recovering from COVID through Long-Term Thinking